 CLASS CERTIFIED: August 27, 2013

-Children’s Rights, along with co-counsel Haynes & Boone, Yetter Coleman and Canales & Simonson, filed this case against Rick Perry, in his official capacity as Governor of Texas; Kyle Janek, in his official capacity as the Executive Commissioner of the Health and Human Services Commission of Texas (HHSC); and Howard Baldwin, in his official capacity as the Commissioner of the Department of Family and Protective Services (DFPS).
+Children’s Rights, along with co-counsel Haynes & Boone, Yetter Coleman and Canales & Simonson, filed this case against Greg Abbott, in his official capacity as Governor of Texas; Chris Traylor, in his official capacity as the Executive Commissioner of the Health and Human Services Commission of Texas (HHSC); and John J. Specia, Jr, in his official capacity as the Commissioner of the Department of Family and Protective Services (DFPS).

 The current structure of Texas’s child welfare system gives caseworkers approximately one year, or a maximum of 18 months, to either successfully reunify children with their birth families or find them adoptive homes before they enter “permanent managing conservatorship” or PMC.
 After entering PMC, many children have little hope for stable, permanent families.
 Children’s Rights brought suit on behalf of all children in Texas PMC.
 The Amended Complaint alleged violations of the plaintiff children’s constitutional rights, including their right not to be harmed while in state custody and their right to familial association.
 Among the issues described in the complaint: